Stubs42/OrangeLine/README.md

 RST: Reset trigger output to connect to the slave sequencers reset input

-CLK: Clocktrigger output to connect to the slave sequencers reset input
+CLK: Clock trigger output to connect to the slave sequencers reset input

-PTN: Pattern cv output to select the slave seuqnecers pattern
+PTN: Pattern cv output to select the slave sequencers pattern

 ### Right Click Menu